-Michigan is rich in talented writers, history and resources.
-The Michigan Notable Books (“MNB”) program showcases the literary heritage of the state, encourages regional authors, promotes Michigan-based books and helps ensure that readers of all ages can find excellent local books relevant to them.
-This program would not be possible without its sustaining corporate partners.
+Michigan is rich in talented writers, history and natural resources.
+The Michigan Notable Books program showcases the literary heritage of the state, encourages regional authors, promotes Michigan-based books and helps ensure that readers of all ages can find excellent local books relevant to them.
+This program would not be possible without its donors and sustaining corporate sponsors.

 Michigan Notable Books Program

-Since 1991, the Michigan Notable Books program has been honoring Michigan literature annually by featuring 20 of the previous year’s most distinguished books written by a Michigan resident, about Michigan or the Great Lakes region.
-These fiction or nonfiction titles appeal to a wide variety of audiences and cover topics and issues of interest particularly to Michigan residents.
+Since 1991, the Michigan Notable Books program has been honoring Michigan literature annually by featuring 20 of the previous year’s most distinguished books written by a Michigan resident, about Michigan, or about the Great Lakes region.
+These fiction and nonfiction titles appeal to a wide variety of audiences and cover topics and issues of interest particularly to Michigan residents.
 Often, they have broad appeal to many people across the country.

-The books are chosen by a select committee of literary-minded citizens.
+The winning books are chosen by a select committee of literary-minded citizens.
 The committee often includes public librarians, retail booksellers, journalists, academic librarians, noted authors and avid readers.
-Each year between 150 and 300 books are reviewed for Michigan Notable Book consideration and honor.
+Each year between 150 and 300 books are suggested for review for Michigan Notable Book consideration and honor.

 Statewide Library Author Tours

-The great majority of authors appreciate the opportunity to participate in the statewide author tour, visiting public libraries in various regions of the state.
-This year, the 2017 Notable Book Author Tour is visiting 50 libraries arranged by the Library’s Michigan Notable Books Coordinator.
+The authors appreciate the opportunity to participate in the statewide Notable Books Library Author tour, visiting public libraries in various regions of the state.
+This year, the 2019 Notable Book Author Tour is visiting 50 libraries arranged by the Library’s Michigan Notable Books Coordinator.

-All aspects of the now 26-year program (over 500 “Notable Books” to date), are supported by generous contributions from the Foundation’s corporate partners and many generous individuals throughout the state.
+All aspects of the now 28-year program (over 500 “Notable Books” to date), are supported by generous contributions from the Foundation’s corporate partners and many generous individuals throughout the state.